nishasridhar98/Video-Games-Sales-Prediction/README.md

 # Attribute information

 * Rank - Ranking of overall sales
-* Name - The games name
+* Name - The game name
 * Platform - Platform of the games release (i.e. PC,PS4, etc.)
 * Year - Year of the game's release
 * Genre - Genre of the game